moodynooby/Quantum-Translate/readme.md

 **Does the extension track me?**
 No. The extension does not store or collect user information.
 Only the text needed for translation is sent to the chosen engine.

-***

-This version has a **human, technical tone**—lean, clear, and modern, without the typical AI “shine.”

-Would you like me to draft a **short, one-paragraph version** as well—something that would fit perfectly in a browser extension store listing?